cekvenich/mgt/docs/README.md

 Day to day $75 / month / resource.
 So a team of 8 is ~$7K annual.

-## #2: Managment tools
+## #2: Management tools

-- Managing up, one of the most important tasks for VPE is doing infographics:
+- Managing up, one of the most important tasks for VPE is doing info-graphics:
 <img src="99reportsUpPicto.png" height="300">

-- 360 Mangement, OKR and 1:1 tool:
+- 360 Management, OKR and 1:1 tool:
 <img src="98small.png" height="300">

 - Job posting: